urosbmx/web_app_framwork/README.md

-# Twitch Automation Testing Framework
+# Web App Framework

 ## 📌 Overview

-This repository contains two automated test frameworks implemented in **Python** using **Pytest**:
+This repository contains an automated testing framework implemented in **Python**, leveraging **Pytest** and **Playwright** for end-to-end UI and API testing.

-1. **Playwright-based UI automation** for Twitch mobile website.
-2. **API automation framework** for testing Twitch endpoints.

 The project demonstrates:

-* Robust test structure
+* Modular, maintainable test structure
 * Page Object Model (POM) for UI tests
-* Handling dynamic content (lazy-loading, SPA)
+* Strategies for dynamic web content (SPA, lazy-loading)
-* Reusable helper functions for scrolling, clicking, and screenshots
+* Reusable utility functions for scrolling, clicking, and taking screenshots
-* Pytest fixtures for setup and teardown
+* Pytest fixtures for robust setup and teardown processes

 ---